This page signposts some sources of useful information and support regarding eating disorders.

 The PDA Society takes considerable care to check the services that we signpost, however we’re not responsible for the quality, experience or outcomes from third party organisations.
-We’re currently developing an accreditation process for services and organisations and will list these in due course, in the meantime please use our enquiry line service for more information if required.

 When accessing services and support, it is likely that you’ll need to share information about the PDA profile of autism and what approaches are helpful with PDA with all the people (including clinicians) you are in contact with – please feel free to print off or send links to any of the information on our website.
 We’ve also put together some PDA-related suggestions for healthcare passports.

 Keira is 17 and currently doing very well after a 10 year struggle with an eating disorder and difficulties related to her PDA profile not being understood or supported by health and social care.
 Her story illustrates the life-changing impact when professionals adapt their practice to be person-centred and PDA-friendly.
 Sharon Donaldson, director of the specialist eating disorder unit where Keira was an in-patient, also shares how she and her team worked with Keira and her family to develop the personalised, holistic approach which was so key to achieving a successful outcome, and is now being shared with others as an example of best practice.

 Recordings of our past Q&A sessions, where guest speakers answer questions about PDA and eating disorders, are available to purchase for 30 days via our training hub:

 - Eating disorders (Lived Experience) Q&A with Asher, a PDA young adult with personal lived experience of an eating disorder and her mum Paula

 - Eating Disorders Q&A with James Harrison, Hospital Manager & Lead Nurse for Autism Pathway, Ellern Mede Group

 Research by PEACE suggests about 35% of people experiencing an eating disorder may be autistic or have high levels of autistic traits.